aljazceru/sovereign-agents/README.md

 Sovereign agents are extension of a sovereign individual, expanding his capabilities and augmenting his intelect.

 ### Why agents
 Currently primary modality of how people interact with any "AI" is by requesting things from it.
 But this is merely a crutch compared to the endless amount of things an semi-autonomous agent could do for you.
+Imagine an assistant that reminds you of your appointments, helps you orchestrate other agents, provides you daily briefings about important things you might care about (personalized to your interests and concerns), follows latest research about things that worry you and remembers things for you.
+Sovereign agent can be your companion in any quest you might take upon yourself.

 ### Why sovereign agents
 - technology advancements and state of the world has brought us to a point where it is possible and also needed to build them